A-Waters/twitter_database/readme.md

 If you don't have the files locally downloaded already you can always use git or just download the zip from above

 ### 3. Configure and building database
-Inside the './database' folder there are two SQL scripts.
+1.Inside the './database' folder there are two SQL scripts.
 You will need to run both of these scripts in your sql server.
-1.'./database/Generate_Database.sql' simply generates a schema called 'twitter' 2.'./database/insert.sql' creates fake uses and interactions between those use such as tweeting, liking, reposting and following.
+1.a.'./database/Generate_Database.sql' simply generates a schema called 'twitter' 1.b.'./database/insert.sql' creates fake uses and interactions between those use such as tweeting, liking, reposting and following.

-Once these files are created you just need to give express.js your login info so it can access the server.
+2.Once these files are created you just need to give express.js your login info so it can access the server.
 This can be done by modifying './api/connector.js' lines 4 and 5

 # Starting the project